-This report provides a broad overview of the history and administrative structure of the Corporation, and the traffic and financial operation of the Cobequid Pass for fiscal 2019-20.
+This report provides a broad overview of the history and administrative structure of the Corporation including traffic and financial operation of the Cobequid Pass for the fiscal 2020-2021.

 The financial statements are presented in accordance with the International Financial Reporting Standards.
-The accompanying notes provide a thorough explanation of the financial details of the Corporation's operations.
+The accompanying notes provide a thorough explanation of the financial details of the Corporation's Operations.

-If you have any questions or comments regarding the Cobequid Pass or the Highway 104 Corporation, I welcome hearing from you.
+If you have any questions or comments regarding the Cobequid Pass or the Highway 104 Western Alignment Corporation, I look forward to hearing from you.